evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

-You can choose between two types of roofs on this model.
+There are two different roof options to select from.
 The standard is just a regular roof.
-The standard roof has a large panoramic roof extending from the front to the rear.
-This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-The glass is toned to protect against heat from the sun.
+The standard roof includes a large panoramic glass roof extending from the front to the rear, enhancing the interior's spacious and bright feel, thereby improving the mood and comfort of occupants.
+This glass is tinted to protect against heat from the sun.

-You can order the car with tinted windows from B-pillar and back.
+Additionally, you can order the car with tinted windows from the B-pillar backward, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/jaguar/i-pace/i-pace_ev400/exterior_1_st.jpg" title="Jaguar I-Pace EV400" width="3000" height="2000"  >}}